dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">
 It doesn't matter how well you do something, as long as you look good doing it.
-If you're going to blow it, make sure you look like you planned it that way.
+If you're going to blow it, make sure you look like you planned it that way.<br>
-  Normally, clothes and looks don't matter in an adventure - in this world,   having a leather armor jacket and mirrorshades is a serious consideration.
+Normally, clothes and looks don't matter in an adventure - in this world, having a leather armor jacket and mirrorshades is a serious consideration.<br>
 Think dangerous; be dangerous.
-Think weak; be weak.
+Think weak; be weak.<br>
-  Never walk into a room when you can stride in.
+Never walk into a room when you can stride in.<br>
-  Never drive slow when you can drive fast.
+Never drive slow when you can drive fast.<br>
-  Throw yourself up against danger and take it head on.
+Throw yourself up against danger and take it head on.<br>
-  Never play it too safe.
+Never play it too safe.<br>
-  Stay committed to the Edge.
+Stay committed to the Edge.<br>
 </div>

 ## PISS ON HIS GRAVE | PISS ON HER GRAVE